 The study concluded that only by consuming less meat and more vegetables could average consumers significantly reduce their carbon footprint.
 In this it follows the results of previous studies, with a slight difference.
 A special mention for the thing that personally repels me the most: insect-based proteins.
 Of all the "new foods" they are the richest in important nutrients such as iron, zinc, omega-3 fatty acids, B12 and folic acid.
 A diet change like this is also highly recommended by the International Panel on Climate Change (IPCC).

 As if the ecologist had listened to me Hans-Otto Pörtner says "We don't want to tell people what to eat."
-That's better.
-And yes, he also has the title to do so, as co-chair of the IPCC working group on ecological impact.
+Thank god.
+And yes, he is also entitled to do so, as co-chair of the IPCC working group on ecological impact.

 But it would be truly beneficial, both for the climate and for human health, if people in many rich countries consumed less meat and if politics created adequate incentives to do so.